nikiyaw/nikiyaw/README.md

 ### Hi there 👋 , I'm Niki

 Welcome!
-I'm a Data Scientist that is passionate about Machine Learning and Computer Vision, with a solid background in Data Analytics.
+I'm a Data Scientist that is passionate about Machine Learning and Computer Vision.
+I have previous internship experience, that has provided me with a solid foundation and encouragement to venture into more advanced roles.

 - 💬 Current Topics of Interest: Deep Learning frameworks
 - 👩🏻‍💻 Exciting projects: CNN, ANN, NLP-related